open-telemetry/opentelemetry.io/content/en/blog/2022/announcing-community-manager.md

 With that said, I’m happy to inform you that I have been designated the first Community Manager for the OpenTelemetry project!
-As a former OpenTracing maintainer, I’ve been a part of OpenTelemetry since its inception, mostly working on projects such as the website, hosting OpenTelemetry Tuesdays, and helping organize events like OpenTelemetry Community Day.
+As a former OpenTracing maintainer, I’ve been a part of OpenTelemetry since its inception, mostly working on projects such as the site, hosting OpenTelemetry Tuesdays, and helping organize events like OpenTelemetry Community Day.
 With this new role, I plan to more formally establish OpenTelemetry Community Days around the world as part of KubeCon/CloudNativeCon -- and additionally, help promote new end-user